-Truth be told, everyone in the Philippines eats rice, drinks anything sweet and then eats lots of sweets after.
+Everyone in the Philippines eats rice, drinks anything sweet, and then eats lots of sweets after.

-The salty thing would come across in the snacks and “meriendas” which oftentimes would be another sweet thing.
+The salty thing would come across in the snacks and “meriendas,” which frequently would be another sweet thing.

-Because basically it is the after effects of this card-sugar, heavy diet that generates most of the diseases particularly in the Philippines.
+Because it is the after-effects of this card-sugar, heavy diet that generates most of the diseases, particularly in the Philippines.
 (High Blood, Heart problem, Diabetes, etc.)